• Skip to primary navigation

 Can canned green beans go bad?

 One of the nice things about canned vegetables is that they should last three to five years if properly stored and are a great pantry staple.
-However, you should occasionally inspect your cans to check the expiration dates and discard any leaking or misshapen.
+However, you should occasionally inspect your cans to check the expiration dates and discard any that are leaking or misshapen.

 The nutritional value of canned vegetables is just about the same as fresh because canning is done at the peak of their freshness, and it preserves their vitamins and minerals.
 However, they can be high in sodium.